-An indirect sales channel lives or dies based on the success of its sales partners, but it's up to you to support them effectively to strengthen your business.
-Clearly, success is the end result.
+An indirect sales channel bases the success of its sales partners, but it's up to you to support them effectively to strengthen your business.
+Success is an end result.
 Getting there usually starts with selecting the right partners.

 Great Partner Selection Is Key To Long-Term Indirect Sales Success

 1 - Clearly identify your goals for a channel program.

 What are your priorities as a business?
 For example, are you more concerned with short-term sales, or with creating a devoted long-term customer base?
 Is stability or innovation more important?
 Do you want to dominate a specific niche, or continue diversifying into a conglomerate?

 If you don't have a corporate mission statement, it'd be a good idea to consult with your board\CXOs\etc and create one establishing an overall plan for your enterprise.
 In turn, you can then look specifically for partners who fit into this plan.
 Partners who share your philosophies, goals, and attitudes from the beginning are much more likely to be stable and productive additions to your ecosystem for a long time to come.

 2 - Start mapping service areas and watch for overlap.